madduck/tptools/README.md

-  squoresrv  Mount endpoints to serve data for Squore stdout     Output tournament data as JSON to stdout whenever it changes tp         Obtain match and player data from a TP file (or SQLite)
+  squoresrv  Mount endpoints to serve data for Squore stdout     Output tournament data as JSON to stdout whenever it changes tp         Obtain match and player data from a TP file (or SQLite) tp-recv    Mount endpoints to receive tournament data from tptools.post
 ```

 The actual work is done by components/plugins, listed here as "Commands".
 Note that these commands can be "chained", i.e. multiple commands provided: